HomerJohnston/BangoScripts/README.md

 # Demonstration - Gameplay

 The level below contains:
 - Two door blueprints with simple "open" events.
-The opening animation of the doors is handled by a Sequencer Actor Component on the door, and a little bit of code, in the door blueprint.
+The opening animation of the doors is handled by a Sequencer Actor Component on the door (and a little bit of code) in the door blueprint.
 - Several Light blueprints with simple "turn on" events.
-- One simple pressure-plate trigger, this contains an overlap collider box and a Bango Script component.
+- One simple pressure-plate trigger.
+This contains an overlap collider box and two Bango Script components (Activate/Deactivate).
 The script component is ran on a BeginOverlap event.
-- Two simple sphere collider triggers, this contains an overlap sphere and a Bango Script component.
-The script component is ran on a BeginOverlapy event.
+- Two simple sphere collider triggers.
+These contain an overlap sphere and a Bango Script component.
+The script component is ran on a BeginOverlap event, and the trigger self-destructs to prevent repeat activations.

+The triggers described about are NOT related to Bango Scripts.
+Your game needs to supply its own reusable trigger classes (or use Bango Triggers, which is not available yet).

-The three colliders are visible at the start of the video, before entering play mode.
+The three triggers are visible at the start of the video, before entering play mode:

 https://github.com/user-attachments/assets/94cc622d-3900-4bb5-8110-4802748d789b